Peeing a Lot During Ovulation (And Other Strange Changes)

 Changes in Cervical Mucus

-Vaginal discharge can tell you a lot about where you are in your menstrual cycle.
-Changes in the levels of estrogen and progesterone change the consistency of cervical mucus, making it more permeable for traveling sperm.
-During ovulation, you may notice that you have more cervical mucus on your underwear liner and its consistency will be like that of an egg white.
+During ovulation, you may notice that you have more cervical mucus on your underwear liner, and its consistency will be like that of a raw egg white.

 Appetite and Mood Changes